woblerr/gpbackman/COMMANDS.md

 The gpbackup_history.db file location can be set using the --history-db option.
 Can be specified only once.
 The full path to the file is required.
-If the --history-db option is not specified, the history database will be searched in the current directory.
+If the --history-db option is not specified, gpbackman uses gpbackup_history.db in the current directory.
+Pass --auto-load-history-db to resolve it from MASTER_DATA_DIRECTORY first, then COORDINATOR_DATA_DIRECTORY.

 Usage:
   gpbackman backup-clean [flags]